 Knowledge Tests.
 You will take one or more CDL knowledge tests, described later in this manual, depending on class of license and endorsements.
-Knowledge tests specific to Minnesota include the School Bus Test, taken by all school bus driver applicants, and the Pre-Trip Inspection Test, required to drive any commercial vehicle other than a school bus.
 The knowledge test may be offered in English or Spanish, on paper or on a computer.
 Headphones are available to allow you to hear the questions as you read them.
 You may attempt each knowledge test once per day.